gagagu/Arduino_FFB_Yoke/README.md

 # Arduino_FFB_Yoke
 Flightsim FFB Yoke with Arduino Leonardo

-This project is in development.
+This project is still in development and will be extend constantly.

 It shows how to create a force feedback yoke (and later pedals) for using with Flight Simulator.
 It consist of 3d components, electronic schematics and arduino source code.